 Monthly snapshots for February:

-The maps below summarise rainfall, surface water flow, and groundwater levels in November.
+The maps below summarise rainfall, surface water flow, and groundwater levels.
 They are based on amalgamated data and give a good approximation of conditions across the region, measured on a five-point scale based on standard deviations.

 The rainfall and surface water flow maps are based on geographic and topographic conditions.
 The groundwater map reports by Canterbury Water Management Strategy zone.